 306 West Yavapai Street

-This cheery south-central Phoenix Mexican restaurant specializes in juicy, mouth-watering chicken tacos.
+This cheery south-central Phoenix Mexican restaurant, Kiss Pollos Estilo Sinaloa, specializes in juicy, mouth-watering chicken tacos.
 The chicken tacos are made from pollo asado that's been marinated for 24 hours in a secret Sinaloa-inspired spice blend.
 The meat is finely chopped, delivered on corn tortillas in slightly smoky, blisteringly-hot, meaty nubs.
 The result is pollo asado tacos that are well-seasoned, intensely flavorful, and all-around unforgettable.
 Don't miss the signature Kiss taco, two smallish corn tortillas topped with grizzled bits of chicken blanketed in melted white cheese.

 8258 West Thunderbird Road, Peoria